EartH Kitchen | Stylish Café in a Cultural Hub

-It’s about to be promoted above the kernel.
+It’s finally been promoted above the kernel.

-The restaurant space is set in the lobby of the cinema, which as it turns out, is on the first floor and can house up to 150 people.
+And it’s all thanks to EartH Kitchen (which – to explain the weird capitalisation – stands for Evolutionary arts Hackney), that’s opened in a former Art Deco cinema in Dalston.
+The restaurant space is set in the lobby of the cinema, which is on the first floor and can house up to 150 people.
 So, not too cramped.
 Crittal windows look out onto Kingsland Road, and a sculptural curved ceiling sweeps down over the room, with polished plaster walls and accents of colour provided by retro melamine-topped tables.

 The theatre space itself is now used for live gigs, with a lineup including everything from raucous Thursday jazz nights to low-key Sunday DJ sets.
-It’s all helped along by the cocktail bar, helmed by another former St John man: bar manager Toni Castillo, who’s mixing up classic cocktails and pouring European-focused wines.
+It’s all helped along by the cocktail bar, helmed by former St John man: bar manager Toni Castillo, who’s mixing up classic cocktails and pouring European-focused wines.